 “So why does he have a large ball of cat fur?” you may be asking yourself.
 Is he making cat hair beer koozies or little doilies for the side tables?
 Maybe throw pillows or fingerless gloves?
 Or tiny toupees for those odd Sphynx cats?

 As wonderful as those projects sound, the truth isn’t nearly as exciting.
 Or is it?
 A while back my wife, Connie-Marie, read an article on the inter-tubes claiming that birds could use cat fur to build their nests.
 This revelation kicked me square in the feels.
 Lord and Lady Cardinal presiding over their sweet baby chickies chirping away in a cozy castle created from soft downy cat fur?
 Are you picturing the cutest thing ever right now?
-I had to make it happen and the means to do it were lounging all around our house and scratching our best upholstered furniture to pieces at that very moment.
+I had to make it happen, and at that very moment, the means to do it were lounging all over the house.
+That is, when they weren’t scratching our best upholstery to pieces.